taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka's fists clench.
 We see Asoka's eyes from behind their face veil, angry tears streaming down their face.

-Asoka: **"*O Alto Conselho de Biononimous acredita que as Bestas foram criadas pelo WORLD GOV para fornecer a elas uma desculpa conveniente para colocar os Pacificadores em cada Green Haven ... agora, o WORLD GOV colocou pelo menos 40 Pacificadores em cada Haven, e estão *forçosamente* tomando 50% da nossa comida!*"**
+Asoka: **"*O Alto Conselho de Biononimous acredita que as Bestas foram criadas pelo WORLD GOV para fornecer a elas uma desculpa conveniente para colocar os Pacificadores em cada Green Haven ... agora, há pelo menos 40 Pacificadores em cada Haven, e eles estão *forçosamente* tomando 50% da nossa comida!*"**

-*translation: "The Biononymous High Council believes that the Beasts were created by the WORLD GOV in order to provide them with a convenient excuse to station Peacekeepers in every Green Haven...now, the WORLD GOV has stationed at least 40 Peacekeepers at each Haven, and are **forcibly** taking 50% of our food!"*
+*translation: "The Biononymous High Council believes that the Beasts were created by the WORLD GOV in order to provide them with a convenient excuse to station Peacekeepers in every Green Haven...now, there are at least 40 Peacekeepers at each Haven, and they're **forcibly** taking 50% of our food!"*

 The scene has transitioned to the Central Hearth of the Automata, an enormous tree-house structure with an eSyrup-bubble ceiling.
 The sun above is not quite at its zenith.
 Min and Asoka stand before a crowd of Automata, both children and Elders, members of the Automata clan who have all received their intradermal shield and successfully returned to the Amazon forest after spending at least a year living in the Underground Cities to the south of the Red Zone.
 Asoka is kneeling and facing the gathered crowd of Automata with desperate supplication, as Iri sits on Asoka's shoulders, arms wrapped around Asoka's head and neck.
 Children openly stare at Iri and Asoka's strange clothing.
 Elders look troubled or angry, or both.